sclebow/MACAD-Thesis-MEP-Graph/project_paper.md

 Once the user sets the RUL simulation parameters, the simulation engine uses these values to calculate the Remaining Useful Life (RUL) for each piece of equipment in the building graph over each month of the simulation period.
 The process involves:

-1. **Task Generation:**
+1. Task Generation
    - Maintenance tasks are generated from the building graph and generic/replacement task templates, with each task linked to a specific equipment node and scheduled based on installation date and recommended frequency.

 2. Initialize RUL Parameters
    - The simulation engine loads user-defined RUL parameters, including equipment lifespans, failure rates, aging factors, maintenance impact factors, and risk thresholds.